Explore Collections Explore The Collections

 Notes

-Drawing 21 shows an elevation part of a centering arch with masonry constructed around it.
+This drawing shows an elevation part of a centering arch with masonry constructed around it.
 A section of the masonry blocks that make up the arch is also shown, and a parallel section of the centering supporting the masonry section.
-The centering and masonry arch shown corresponds to the window arches of drawing 20, in the east wall (bordering the Garden Court).
+The centering and masonry arch shown corresponds to the window arches of SM volume 46/29, in the east wall (bordering the Garden Court).

 Level